-The University of Oklahoma complies with all federal and state laws related to the confidentiality of patient and research participant medical information, including the Privacy and Security Regulations issued pursuant to the Health Insurance Portability and Accountability Act (HIPAA)/ Students are required to comply with these laws and related University policies and procedures, including the HIPAA Privacy and Security policies http://ouhsc.edu/hipaa.
-Students are required to complete the University's mandatory annual HIPAA training at http://ouhsc.edu/hipaa/policies.asp.
+The University of Oklahoma complies with all federal and state laws related to the confidentiality of patient and research participant medical information, including the Privacy and Security Regulations issued pursuant to the Health Insurance Portability and Accountability Act (HIPAA)/ Students are required to comply with these laws and related University policies and procedures, including the HIPAA Privacy and Security policies.
+Students are required to complete the University's mandatory annual HIPAA training available through https://onpoint.ouhsc.edu.
 Students must also comply with the related policies and procedures of their departments and any facilities in which they rotate.